urmanac/spin-redirect/README.md

 | `destination` | Where should the component redirect to                | *(empty string)* |
 | `statuscode`  | What HTTP status code should be used when redirecting | `302`            |

-The `spin-redirect` component tries to lookup the config value in the Spin component configuration using the keys shown in the table above (lower case).
-If desired key is not present, it tries transforms the key to upper case (e.g., `DESTINATION`) and checks environment variables.
+The `spin-redirect` component tries to look up the config value in the Spin component configuration using the keys shown in the table above (lower case).
+If desired key is not present, it transforms the key to upper case (e.g., `DESTINATION`) and checks environment variables.

 ## Example usage